-Annex one (1) of the document illuminates GMP requirements for the production of sterile veterinary medicinal products.
-This additional guidance has been provided to minimize the risks of microbiological, particulate and pyrogen contamination during manufacturing of sterile veterinary medicinal products.

-Annex two (2) outlines GMP requirements for the production of veterinary biological products.
-Unlike conventional pharmaceutical products which are normally produced and controlled by means of reproducible chemical and physical techniques, biological products are manufactured with biological materials and processes, such as cultivation of cells or extraction of materials from living organisms.
-As such materials and processes display inherent variability and the range and nature of manufacturing by-products in biological products are likewise variable.
-For such products, including vaccines, hormones and enzymes, full adherence to the GMP guidelines is recommended for all production steps, including those from which active ingredients are produced.
+Annex 2 of the document illuminates GMP requirements for the production of sterile veterinary pharmaceutical products.
+This additional guidance has been provided to minimize the risks of microbiological, particulate and pyrogen contamination during manufacturing of sterile veterinary pharmaceutical products manufactured with biological materials and processes hence such materials and processes display inherent variability and the range and nature of manufacturing by-products in biological products are likewise variable.
+For such products full adherence to the GMP guidelines is recommended for all production steps, including those from which active ingredients are produced.